Rafaelse6/Rafaelse6/README.md

 * **Name**: Rafael Santos
 * **Age**: 21
 * **Living in**: Brasília - DF, Brazil
-* **University**: Degree in Software Analysis and Development
+* **Academic Degree**: Degree in Software Analysis and Development

 ## Curiosities about me

-* I do like learning new stuff, specially languages and musical instruments
+* I do like learning new stuff, specially languages and musical instruments.
 * I speak Portuguese and English.
 I'm also currently studying Japanese. 🇧🇷 | 🇺🇸 | 🇯🇵
 * I started learning English and guitar when I was 12 years old. 🎸
 * Besides Software Analysis and Development, I also studied Chemistry at college. ⚗️